AnAppledog/AnAppledog.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am a fourth-year undergraduate student in the College of Intelligence and Computing, Tianjin University.
 My research interests include computer vision, image restoration, video restoration, and related fields.
-Previously, I worked as a research assistant in the Graphics Imaging and Media Computing Group, under the guidance of Dr. Fanhua Shang.
+Previously, I worked as a research assistant in the Graphics Imaging and Media Computing Group, under the guidance of /https://sites.google.com/site/fanhua217/home.